lrspeiser/sigmagravity/README.md

 The cluster/galaxy amplitude ratio π√2/√3 ≈ 2.57 matches the empirically observed ratio of **2.60 to within 1.2%**.

-### 2.7 Comparison with MOND
+### 2.7 Why This Formula (Not MOND's)

-The Σ-Gravity h(g) function differs mathematically from MOND's interpolating function by approximately **7%** in the transition region (g ~ g†).
-This is a testable prediction: high-precision rotation curves in galaxies with accelerations near g† could distinguish the theories.
+MOND's success with a₀ ≈ 1.2×10⁻¹⁰ m/s² has been known for 40 years, but lacked physical explanation. Σ-Gravity derives g† = cH₀/(2e) from cosmological horizon physics—matching a₀ to 0.4%—while the h(g) function emerges from teleparallel coherence, not phenomenological fitting.

+The two approaches produce similar curves but differ by ~7% in the transition regime, making them experimentally distinguishable with high-precision rotation curves.

 ![Figure: h(g) function comparison](figures/h_function_comparison.png)

-*Figure 1: Left: Enhancement functions h(g) for Σ-Gravity (blue) vs MOND (red).
-Right: Percentage difference in the transition region, showing ~7% deviation near g = g†—a testable prediction.*
+*Figure 1: Enhancement functions h(g) for Σ-Gravity (derived from teleparallel coherence) vs MOND (empirical).
+The functions are similar but distinguishable.*

 ### 2.8 Solar System Safety